kadojs/kado/doc/WebsiteCheatSheet.md

 ```

 The variables needed are
-* [PROJECT NAME] - This is the name of your project and usually matches the repostiory name.
+* [PROJECT NAME] - This is the name of your project and usually matches the
+repository name.
 * [PROJECT DESCRIPTION] - Description of the project
 * [PROJECT FOLDER] - We will use this later to configure the project.
-* [GITHUB USERNAME] - Your username on github or the owner of the repostiory.
+* [GITHUB USERNAME] - Your username on github or the owner of the repository.
 * [YOUR NAME] - For author purposes Your Name.
 * [YOUR EMAIL] - Again for author purposes, Your Email Address.

 You can also change UNLICENSED for the "license" variable.
-This is perfect for private projects that are not published.
+This is perfect for
+private projects that are not published.

 ## Install Kado

 Great!
 So that painful step is over with and honestly its the hardest part.
+Now
-Now it is time to install Kado.
+it is time to install Kado.

 ```
 npm install kado --save